 Provided would-be patients do not possess any of the previously mentioned contraindications, the process is considered quite safe.
 In most instances, the only side effect patients experience is mild soreness.
 However, some Emsculpt providers maintain that patients might undergo short-lived fatigue.
 Typically, most patients can return to work or other routine activities immediately following treatment.

 Schedule Your Emusculpt Session In Princeton Today

-Patients interested in Emusculpt that want to see if they qualify for this non-invasive body sculpting treatment are encouraged to contact Dr. Schrader’s Princeton, NJ, office today.
+If you want to know more about Emusculpt and want to see if you qualify for this non-invasive body sculpting treatment we encourage you to contact Dr. Schrader’s Princeton, NJ, office today.
 She can perform a thorough evaluation and determine if Emusculpt is the right plan for you.
 For more information regarding Emsculpt at our New Jersey practice, call us at 609-279-0009 or fill out our online form.